Thelymitra hiemalis

-Thelymitra hiemalis, commonly called the winter sun orchid, is a species of orchid that is endemic to Victoria.
+Thelymitra hiemalis, commonly called winter sun orchid, is a species of orchid that is endemic to Victoria.
 It is a winter flowering orchid with greenish sepals and blue or mauve petals with large, irregular, darker spots.

 Description

 Thelymitra hiemalis is a tuberous, perennial herb with a fleshy, channelled, dark green, linear to lance-shaped leaf 120-200 mm long and 8-12 mm wide with a reddish base.
 Up to five mauve or blue flowers 30-45 mm wide are borne on a flowering stem 200-350 mm tall.
 The sepals and petals are 15-22 mm long and 5-8 mm wide.
 The sepals are often greenish and the petals, including the labellum have irregular, darker spots.
 The column is white, about 4 mm long and 2 mm wide.
 The lobe on the top of the anther has a brownish back and crowded yellow or orange, finger-like calli.
 The side lobes have mop-like tufts of white hairs.
 Flowering occurs from June to August.